AkashSkySingh/NightStock/README.md

 ## Features & Implementation

 ### React Wonder
-NightStock is truly a single-page, React-based web application, partly due to the way it passes <tt> state and store </tt> with an abundance of information to continually feed the front-end components.
-Additionally, the combination of front-end and backend provides an effective, but easy user interface without errors.
+NightStock is truly a single-page, React web application, partly due to the way it passes <tt> state and store </tt> with an abundance of information to continually feed the front-end components.
+Additionally, the combination of front-end and back-end provides an effective, but easy user interface without errors.

 ```js
 {